pivotal/blog/content/post/test-driven-development-for-data-science.md

 | D   | 2 | 4 |
 | E   | 3 | 5 |

-This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where we try and find structure in the data.
+This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where we try to find structure in the data.
 We can find potential applications of clustering vividly.
-For example it's applied in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
+For example it is applied in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
 In real life, our data might be much larger.
 We’ve dealt with terabytes of data having several hundred features or millions of observations.
 In order to address such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
 [Spark](http://spark.apache.org/) is handy for big data processing and supports Python, R, Scala and Java.
-For this example we will use PySpark, Spark’s Python API.
+For this example we will use [PySpark](http://spark.apache.org/docs/latest/api/python/index.html), Spark’s Python API.

 **Exploration Phase**

 In the exploration phase we don’t test drive our code.
 We aim to find the right algorithm to solve our problem.
 We will use Jupyter notebook to play around with the data (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).
-For the given dataset, [K-means](https://en.wikipedia.org/wiki/K-means_clustering) can be an appropriate solution.
+For the given dataset, [k-means](https://en.wikipedia.org/wiki/K-means_clustering) can be an appropriate solution.

 {{< responsive-figure src="/images/jupyter-notebook-clustering-pyspark.png" class="center" >}}
 <p align="center">
   Figure 1: Jupyter notebook of our clustering example with PySpark
 </p>

 Figure 2 depicts that k-means did a decent job in clustering the dataset.
 In this case, clustering was fairly easy because of the few artificially generated data points and variables.
-In real life choosing the optimal k becomes less obvious because of more observations and/or features.
+In real life choosing the optimal _k_ becomes less obvious because of more observations and/or features.
 Also we have to figure out which [clustering algotithm](http://scikit-learn.org/stable/modules/clustering.html#clustering) is best for a given data set.
 In this case, k-means seems to be a good choice.

 {{< responsive-figure src="/images/output-kmeans.png" class="center" >}}
 <p align="center">